-a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland
+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?

 Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?